Department of Biology at Colorado State University

-Within its new, state-of-the art building, the Department of Biology endeavors to immerse its students, faculty and public in the passion and power of biology.
-Conceived originally as branding displays, Studio Tectonic led the department and university stakeholders/planners in a process of envisioning how exhibits could provide inspiration, make emotional connections, create intrigue and be both artful and based in academic rigor.
+In its new, state-of-the art building, the Department of Biology strives to immerse its students, faculty and public in the power of biology.
+What began as a limited plan for new branding displays evolved significantly as Studio Tectonic led Department and University stakeholders in a more ambitious re-envisioning.
+We helped planners see how exhibits could provide inspiration, make emotional connections, create intrigue, and satisfy users aesthetically while maintaining academic rigor.
 The exhibits line the public halls adjacent to lecture halls, student labs and administrative offices.

-Haselden Construction / Hord Coplan Macht Architects (design/build team)
+Haselden Construction / Hord Coplan Macht Architects: Design/Build

 Acme Scenic: Exhibit Fabrication

 Hefferan Lighting Partnership: